-A HISTORY OF TECHNOLOGY,
+A HISTORY OF TECHNOLOGY, INNOVATION, & THE LAW

-In August 2004, Empire State Development’s Division of Science, Technology and Innovation (NYSTAR) recognized the unique value and economic contributions of the Technology Commercialization Law Program (TCLP) and established the New York State Science + Technology Law Center at Syracuse University College of Law.
-The mission of the NYS STLC is to facilitate New York State’s economic development by leveraging the experience and expertise of law faculty and students to assist even more NYS businesses and institutions in delivering new and emerging technology to the marketplace.
+In August 2004, Empire State Development’s Division of Science, Technology and Innovation (NYSTAR) recognized the unique value and economic contributions of Syracuse University College of Law’s technology commercialization programs and established the New York State Science and Technology Law Center.
+The mission of the NYSSTLC is to facilitate New York State’s economic development by leveraging the experience and expertise of law faculty and students to assist New York businesses and institutions in delivering emerging technology to the marketplace.

 NYSSTLC’s diverse, experienced, and highly educated team of faculty, students, and staff focus on intellectual property assessment, patent protection, market landscaping, and other commercialization matters for companies of all types and industries.